Agios Sostis

 Agios Sostis is a small village located at the borders of Arcadia, Elis and Messenia regional units, in southern Greece.
-It is part of the municipal unit Oichalia in Messenia.
+It is part of the municipality Oichalia in Messenia.
 It lies at an altitude of 850 m measured at the bridge and 900 m measured at the upper part of the village.
 Agios Sostis' history is closely related to the historical region of Gorena – the ancient city of Lykoa according to archaeologists - situated in the northwestern part of Mount Lykaion and next to the settlement of Tsouraki (a Turkish word for a small hut).
 Agios Sostis is mostly known for the church of Saint John (Agios Ioannis or Ayannis in Greek).
 The church is built on the ruins of a Byzantine monastery that the Franks destroyed in the 14th century.
 Excavations began after a vision seen by Yannis Constantopoulos.
 During these excavations, 60 cells, a golden tong, a chalice and a limestone cross were found.
 The neighboring villages contributed to the construction of the church and established an annual feast held at the August 29, attracting many visitors from nearby villages.